 One size fits all?

 “The differences between the manuals […] act as a further reminder, that our knowledge of how treatments work is still very limited and that in applying manuals to practice, therapists need to understand the concepts that underpin the interventions.
-They also highlight, that families vary and that what may suit one family well may be a poorer fit for another family and that clinical flexibility and respect for the families’ own view must not be lost when treatment is informed by a therapy manual.”[x]
+They also highlight, that families vary and that what may suit one family well may be a poorer fit for another family and that clinical flexibility and respect for the families’ own view must not be lost when treatment is informed by a therapy manual.”

 Daniel Le Grange, co-author of the FBT manual, worries when we ‘see the manual and its guidance with a bit too much rigidity’ and wants us to retain ‘an appropriate sense of fluidity’:

 “I believe rules are made so that you know when to set them aside […] We should never be rigid, it should never be.
 ‘Oh everyone has to go this way.
-Probably most people will go this way […] but there are always exceptions”[xi]
+Probably most people will go this way […] but there are always exceptions”

 “Our 11-year old son seemed different –actively suicidal, with school a huge contributor to massive anxiety.
 I felt a great deal of anxiety and despair as we tried to implement the tools of family-based therapy but saw complete failure repeatedly.
 The phrases you suggest for mealtimes just made him madder, sarcastic.
 What helped was to be kind, calm and confident, remove stressors, and to involve him in some of the meal preparation.”

-When to treat co-occuring disorders
+When to treat co-occurring conditions

-Eating disorders are often accompanied by what’s called ‘comorbid’ or ‘co-occurring’ conditions and share genes with them.
-The most common are anxiety disorders (including OCD), neurodivergence such as autism, attention deficit hyperactivity disorder (ADHD) and depression.[xiii]
-Some youngsters may later be diagnosed with depression, borderline personality disorder (BPD), or bipolar disorder (manic depression).
-Some comorbids were present a long time before the eating disorder and they get worse with undernutrition.
-But it’s also common for co-occurring conditions to appear only as temporary effects of starvation[xiv]: hunger and malnourishment are conducive to aggression, volatility, depression, suicidality, anxiety or rigidity.
+Eating disorders are often accompanied by what’s called ‘comorbid’ or ‘co-occurring’ conditions, which they share genetic links with.
+The most common are anxiety disorders (including OCD), neurodivergence including autism and attention deficit hyperactivity disorder (ADHD), and depression.
+Some youngsters may later be diagnosed with depression, borderline personality disorder (BPD), or bipolar disorder (formerly called manic depression).
+Some co-occurring conditions were present long before the eating disorder and they worsen with undernutrition.
+But it’s also common for them to appear only as temporary effects of starvation: hunger and malnourishment are conducive to aggression, volatility, depression, suicidality, anxiety or rigidity.

 There are plenty of exceptions to the general rule, so do seek out specialists who can advise you.